 Second, filling one’s life up with fear made any moment indistinguishable from the next.
-How do you treat people who are always sad when you see them and they appear sad?
-You treat them with indifference, because that’s just them.
+How do you treat people who are always sad when you see them?
+You treat them with indifference because that’s just them.
+It’s who they are.
+Life’s not sad.
+They are.
 When a guy who has a reputation of being sweet and nice to everyone holds a door for you or picks up your books after you drop them, how do you interpret his actions?
-They’re nothing more than the outworkings of who he is.
-So how do you know when the sad person is really sad for good reason, or when the nice guy is doing more than just being nice?
-And how do you perceive a situation that is conveyed as scary to you, by someone who is always scared?
-Each moment is indistinguishable from the next.
+They’re nothing more than the outworking of who he is.
+Sure, he might be nice to you because he likes you, but his kindness is indistinguishable from who he his.
+It’s the same with a perpetually fearful or sad person.
+How do you know when the sad person is really sad for good reason?
+You don’t.
+It’s just who they are.
+Each moment is indistinguishable from the next, all enveloped in fear and sadness.

 That’s why I took after my father.
-I assessed each situation on its own merits, and made my decision from the facts.
+I assessed each situation on its own merits and made my decision from the facts.
 So when I or my father showed an emotion of fear, everyone around us knew that there truly was a reason to be scared.
 That’s exactly why my father’s response at this moment caught me by surprise.
 While today’s events had been out of the ordinary, and I suppose a little danger was present in my fall, why would these happenings make my father realize that he didn’t worry enough?

 That made me replay the events at the factory over again in my mind.
-The shuttle ride home seemed pretty normal.
+The shuttle ride home seemed normal.
 I didn’t sense fear in my father then.
 So why now?
 But then one of my memories stuck out to me.
 I hadn’t dwelt on it much before, as everything had happened so quickly, but the memory of my father rushing out of the factory to see me all of a sudden stuck out blatantly.
-My father’s face had been filled with fear, and his voice was drenched with quivering fear when he saw me among the pile of organics.
-There was more to what happened today than I had been lead to believe.
-This was certainly intentional on my father’s part, so I couldn’t come straight out and ask him.
+My father’s face had been filled with fear, and his voice was filled with quivering fear when he saw me among the pile of organics.
+There was more to what happened today than I had been led to believe.
+This ambiguity and legerdemain was intentional on my father’s part, so I couldn’t come straight out and ask him.
 I’d have to attempt to get my information piece by piece, over time.
 Until then, I just had to live with the tension and plan my moves well.

 “After all these years, you’re deciding to worry now?
 This is not a good time to start worrying more.
-You’re about to send me off on a pretty long trip.
+You’re about to send me off on a long trip.
 How do you feel about that?”

 “I was feeling fine.
 I know in my head that it’s not a big deal, but I think your mother is getting to me.”

-“Well, by the look on her face at dinner tonight, it looks like you got to her too.”
+“Well, by the look on her face at dinner tonight, it seems like you got to her too.”
 We both laughed.
 To the casual observer, it probably appeared at times that my father and I disliked my mother.
 That wasn’t the case at all.
-We both loved her with all of our being.
+We both loved her with all our being.
 But my father and I just got each other, and sometimes my mother was just too uptight.
-She’d get over tonight’s incident at dinner, and life would move on.
+She’d get over tonight’s incident at dinner and life would move on.